NikhilMukraj/mod-qsar/README.md

 ## Todo

+- Make strict functions an optional argument with a default
+- Add custom scoring output for strict
 - Adding method to combine results of classifier
 - Potentially adding another version of `inverse_qsar_cli.py` that is a package, both could be used for convenience
 - Rewriting the shell scripts in Python